evyatarmichlis/CropSky/README.md

 3. crop_sky_from_data_set - use crop_sky to crop entrie folder from the sky.

+datasets:
-sky-datset.zip - data set before with sky croped_images - data set without sky
+1. sky-datset.zip - data set before with sky

+2. croped_images - data set without sky